 Get in touch for unsigned rates and production deals.

-Brett Shaw (Resident Producer, Engineer, Mixer) Has spent the start of 2017 out in LA recording the new Florence and the Machine album.
+Brett Shaw (Resident Producer, Engineer, Mixer) Has spent the start of 2017 out in LA recording the new Florence and the Machine album and is finishing the year recording with Foals.
 Other recent work includes recording on Lady Gaga‘s No1 Billboard chart album- “Joanne” with Mark Ronson (Brett’s fourth official No1 recording credit).
 Previously he has recorded with Clean Bandit on their track “Rather be” that won Best Dance Recording at the GRAMMYS, and producing a track on Florence and the Machine’s current album, How Big, How Blue, How Beautiful– (Deluxe edition that went to number 1 in the U.K the U.S and twenty other countries album charts) as well as have several other top ten and twenty recording credits to his name.
 “Rather be” went on to become the fasting selling single since “Spaceman” by Babylon zoo in 1996 as well as receiving the most streams in a single week on Spotify ever!
 (1.09 Million, and 200 million youtube views) It was also voted 4th best song of 2014 on Billboard and won Best contemporary song and Most performed work at the 2015 Ivor Novello awards.

-123 Studios features a spacious live room, a large control room with fully soundproofed programming and writing rooms all centered around a main communal lounge that creates an inspiring creative space for a musical community here in South East London.
+123 Studios features a spacious live room, a large control room with fully soundproofed programming and writing rooms all centred around a main communal lounge that creates an inspiring creative space for a musical community here in South East London.

 The main studio makes use of a great selection of over 20 discrete class-A preamps and DI’s, along with a mix of vintage and some of the finest modern microphones around.
 (Vintage Neumann 87/84’s Bock 251 and Ifet, Flea 47, Coles 4038s, Rca 77d, AKG 414 and d12, M160, 241s, RE20s etc) All recorded to an HDX rig with Pro Tools 12 or 10 on an 8 core mac pro with the latest LAVRY GOLD and 32 channels of the new Avid HD I/O converters.